maurelian/0x-contracts/contracts/0x_audit_midreport.md

 See the aforementioned open issues on Github.
 For example, rounding errors have not been defined could be critical https://github.com/0xProject/contracts/issues/98

+Missing specifications are themselves a critical issue which limits the understanding of what exactly is an issue.
+See our attempts at Appendix - Description of Exchange and Appendix - Description of Token Distribution.

 ## 3.2 Major

 ### 3.2.1 Reentrancy risk from malicious tokens